 For example, if you want the second screen to be your old VGA monitor, you’ll likely need an adapter like this one in order to connect it to the HDMI port of a new laptop.
 Likewise, if you have an old DVI monitor, you’ll need an adapter of this kind in order to plug it into an HDMI port.

-Most laptops comes with multiple video ports.
+Most laptops come with multiple video ports.
 Let’s take the popular Dell Latitude E6230.
 It contains one 19-pin HDMI connector and one VGA connector.
 Looking at these options, one monitor can be hooked up to the HDMI port and the other one to the VGA port.

 Desktops, on the other hand, have a built-in VGA on the motherboard and multiple HDMI and DVI ports on the dedicated graphics card.
 This is why desktops are ideal for dual monitor setups.

-In case you only have one port (VGA, HDMI or DVI), you will need a dual adapter.
+In case you only have one port (VGA, HDMI, or DVI), you will need a dual adapter.
 If the port is VGA, you’ll need a Monitor VGA dual splitter.
 If your port is DVI and your two monitors are both VGA, you’ll need a DVI-I Analog to 2x VGA Video Splitter Cable.
 But keep in mind that this is not ideal since it will only duplicate the display – won’t work with the Extend mode.

 Note: Usually, the motherboards built-in VGA ports are not powerful enough to support two monitors so you can expect some blurred pixels.

-Once you have both your monitors, made sure that your ports check out and brought the required adapters (if required), it’s time to configure it all under Windows.
+Once you have both your monitors, made sure that your ports check out, and brought the required adapters (if required), it’s time to configure it all under Windows.

-Connecting the equipment
+Connecting the Equipment